Malcolm Falkus

-Malcolm Falkus (13 January 1940 – 28 November 2017) was an economic historian, a lecturer at the London School of Economics, and a former professor and head of the Department of Economic History at the University of New England, New South Wales, Australia.
+Malcolm Edward Falkus (13 January 1940 – 28 November 2017) was an English economic historian and academic.
+He was a lecturer at the London School of Economics, and a former professor and head of the Department of Economic History at the University of New England, New South Wales, Australia.
+In 2008, he was charged for underage sex with boys in Thailand but evaded prosecution.

-Biography
+Early life

 Malcolm Edward Falkus was born on 13 January 1940 in Westcliff-on-Sea Essex England, the son of the writer, filmmaker and presenter Hugh Edward Lance Falkus and Doris Marjorie Falkus (née Walter).
 He and his twin brother, the publisher Christopher Hugh Falkus, were educated at a Marist Convent in Paignton, Devon and then at St Boniface's College, Plymouth.